 Choosing a Video Style

-Now that you’re familiar with the types of video that you can use, consider the different video styles.
+Now, consider the different video styles.
 Choose a style that is practical for your business, useful to your audience and, communicates your message in the most convincing way.
-It’s important to note that you can combine these styles as well.

-This style uses real people, footage, and photography to humanize your business and it’s the most popular style used today.
+This style uses real people, footage, and photography to humanize your business.
+It’s the most popular style used today.
 It works well for thought leadership and testimonial, as well as how-to videos, when you’d like to show your product in action.

 When you need to deliver a story that communicates complex or abstract ideas, an animated style is a great choice.
 Animation also works well for an explainer video that promotes an intangible product, such as software.